-Lauren undertakes work in a range of chambers’ specialism and has a particular interest in employment, housing and family law.
-She is developing a growing practice in financial remedy matters in the family courts and the social security tribunals, as well as issues relating to trusts.
-Further details of her work in each of these areas can be found below.

 Lauren undertakes work in employment, Court of Protection and family law.
 She is developing a growing practice in financial remedy matters in the family courts and the social security tribunals.
 Further details of her work in each of these areas can be found below.